-Business Insights: Essentials (replacing the Gale resource Business & Company Resource Center.
-Contains the same content, plus more) : Good for information on industry and some companies.
-Provides indexing and abstracts for the most important scholarly business journals in addition to popular and trade magazines and newsletters.
-The database also includes other sources of full text information such as financial data, books, monographs, major reference works, conference proceedings, case studies, investment research reports, industry reports, market research reports, country reports, company profiles, SWOT analyses, faculty seminars (videos), and more.
+Good for information on industry and some companies.
+Provides indexing and abstracts for the most important scholarly business journals in addition to trade magazines and newsletters.
+Also includes full text information like: financial data, books, SWOT analyses, and more.

 Privately Held Companies

 How do databases get information on privately held companies?